Vinit2244/DistLearn/README.md

 Contains results of the models when trained with all the data on a single device.
 Also stores the trained models as pth files.

+## `ablation` Directory

+Contains plots and results for ablation studies conducted on the models.
+It contains ablations of the following:
+1. FedSGD v/s FedAvg
+2. FedModCS
+3. Scale Testing (Number of clients)
+4. Training time analysis
+5. FedAvg v/s FedAdp

 ## `src` Directory

 The `src` directory contains the base code for a **server-client file transfer system** with **dynamic server discovery** using `Consul`.